Afik799/home-assignment-replace/README.md

-# home-assignment-replace
+# home-assignment-replace <BR>
-Home assignment to find and replace strings
+Home assignment to find and replace strings <BR>
-## Task:
+## Task: <BR>
-Two departments have lambda functions they need to deploy to AWS.
+Two departments have lambda functions they need to deploy to AWS. <BR>
-Each department has an AWS account, and three environments for each account Write code to create a new AWS template file, based the input parameters in each json file The input parameters for the script should be:
+Each department has an AWS account, and three environments for each account <BR>
+Write code to create a new AWS template file, based the input parameters in each json file <BR>
+The input parameters for the script should be: <BR>
-1. department name
+1. department name <BR>
-2. target environment
+2. target environment <BR>

-For example, the command:
+For example, the command: <BR>
-script --department integration --environment dev
+` script --department integration --environment dev `

 Will change this part in template.yaml file:
 ```
     Properties: